skensell/scottkensell.com/content/ios_course_review.md

 #### Prerequisites

 Some Object-Oriented Programming experience is helpful and probably necessary.
 I had some from my Python web-development background and that was enough.
+You don't need to know anything about Objective-C or XCode.

 #### What you will do